notsanidhyak/Atlas-game-version01/README.md

 Sidenote:

-I have designed this game as per the screen dimensions of my mobile phone (i have attached a screenshot of how the game looks on my phone https://github.com/notsanidhyak/Atlas-game-version01/this_is_how_the_game_looks_on_my_phone.png?raw=true is how the game looks on my phone.png).
+I have designed this game as per the screen dimensions of my mobile phone (i have attached a screenshot of how the game looks on my phone).
 So the lines and the spacing may look little bit disorganized on your device.
 Version 3 of this game will solve this issue.

 Hope you like it
 Thank you :)